History of Ballet Eras

 3. Ballet d'Action (Classical Period)

-The dancers didn't rely on having elaborate costumes and props.
-They expressed their character and emotion through their bodies and faces.
+The dancers did not rely on having elaborate costumes and props, but they expressed their character and emotion through their bodies and faces.

 4. Transition era or Neoclassical-Romanticism